leob/ionic-quickstarter/README.md

 git init
 </pre>

-Next, edit the following two files using a text editor:
+***NOTE:*** the next step (editing ionic.project and config.xml to change the app name) is OPTIONAL.
+You can skip this step and do it later (or not at all), if you want.
+If you want to do it, then edit the following two files using a text
+editor:

 <pre>
 ionic.project
 config.xml
 </pre>

-In these files, replace the name ```app``` with your app's name as follows:
+In these files, replace the name ```app``` with the name you want to give to your app as follows:

 * in ```ionic.project```: at line 2 ("name": "app"), replace ```app``` with your app name
 * in ```config.xml```: at line 2, replace ```com.ionicframework.app``` with your package name (e.g.